Chicken Republic

 Chicken Republic is a Nigerian fast-food chain and franchise that specializes in chicken recipes, especially fried chicken.
 It was founded by Deji Akinyanju, and the first restaurant was established in Apapa, Lagos in 2004.
+The first Chicken Republic restaurant was opened in Lagos in 2004 and is presently trading in over 150 locations across Nigeria and Ghana.

 Overview

 Chicken Republic is headquartered in Lagos, Nigeria.
 The company is a subsidiary of Food Concepts Plc, a Nigerian food based company.

 The company is arguably Nigeria's largest chicken restaurant chain with over 40 outlets in Lagos and over 190 outlets nationwide.
 Chicken Republic has also expanded services to other West African countries including Ghana.